Speiger/Primitive-Collections/README.md

 To ensure that problems can be dealt with even if it is breaking the current API.
 Any breaking changes will be Documented (once 1.0 is released)

+Also to save space every 0.0.x (Patch) that is 2 Minor Versions behind will be removed.
+So if 0.5.0 is released every 0.3.x patch will be deleted, except for the last patch for that minor version.

 # How to install
 Using Gradle:
 ```gradle